Pinhead (Hellraiser): Comics

 In 2011, Barker began writing a series of Hellraiser comics for BOOM!
 Studios.
 These comics followed the canon of the first three films, taking place sometime after the events of the third.
 Starting with issue #2, the series refers to the character as "the Priest" rather than Pinhead.
 Reunited in Hell with his Cenobite entourage from the first two films (referred to in the comic series as his personal "Cenobium"), the Priest is still haunted by his full memories and now sees only futility in his existence, longing to explore new experiences and interests.
-He declares he wants to permanently return to his human form and seek spiritual salvation, then sends anonymous clues to Kirsty Cotton as to the locations of Earth's remaining Lemarchand puzzles.
+He declares he wants to permanently return to his human form and seek spiritual salvation, then sends anonymous clues to Kirsty Cotton as to the locations of Earth's remaining LeMarchand puzzles.
 Kirsty summons the Priest, who betrays his Cenobium.
 Bargaining with Kirsty, she has her take his place so he can return to humanity.
 Kirsty becomes a Cenobite called "the Priestess" who resembles Pinhead but wearing a white robe and, unlike most Cenobites, is allowed to retain her memories and personality.
 A year later, Elliott Spencer appears on Earth, human once again and no longer fully remembering his existence as a Cenobite.
 Kirsty's friend and surrogate daughter Tiffany recruits Spencer into the Harrowers, humans who oppose the Cenobites and hunt down Lamarchand puzzles.
 Later, Kirsty arranges for Spencer's memories to be restored.
 Spencer then allies with another demon lord in order to attain new power and fulfill his true mission, to unleash damned souls on Earth, conquer humanity, and replace Leviathan.
 During this battle, occult detective Harry D'Amour attempts to help the US government stop the chaos, guided by his psychic friend Norma Paine and Spencer's former lieutenant, the Cenobite known as the Female.
-He and Kirsty learn of Spencer's corrupt behavior before World War I, his desire to sleep with his own daughter Danielle, and that his final test to become a Cenobite involved fathering a child Priscilla with his daughter.
+He and Kirsty learn of Spencer's corrupt behaviour before World War I, his desire to sleep with his own daughter Danielle, and that his final test to become a Cenobite involved fathering a child Priscilla with his daughter.
 Together, they defeat Spencer's bid for god-like power.